GluuFederation/docs-management-prod/index.md

 ## Headings
  - Headings should be in title format.
 All important words should be capitalized
  - The main title of the page should start with a single `#`, then each level of subheading should add one.
-For example, your first subheading should start with `##`, a subheading of that should use `###`, and so on
+For example, the first subheading should start with `##`, a subheading of that should use `###`, and so on

 ## Demonstration
- - When possible, you should provide an example in the form of code output or a screenshot
+ - When possible, provide an example in the form of code output or a screenshot
  - To demonstrate navigating through a menu, use the following style:
  > ```
  > Navigate to `Configuration` > `Authentication` and click the `Passport` tab